punarinta/seo-friendly/doc/an-almost-static-stack-optimization.md

 Next optimization is pretty trivial and does not require code modification, but it requires the support of custom headers from your hosting.
 You will need to be able to set `Link` header.

-`react-snap` can generate Link headers in [superstatic](https://github.com/firebase/superstatic) format, like this:
+`seo-friendly` can generate Link headers in [superstatic](https://github.com/firebase/superstatic) format, like this:

 ```json
 {